 The facade lighting principles also apply to statuaries or other built-in garden features.
 Statues, fountains, gazebos, or any other man-made features benefit from focused spots or floodlighting.
 They deserve attention, so try to isolate them with focused lighting to stand out from the rest of the surroundings.

 The landscape features that make for some of the most striking lighting subjects are nature’s own.
-Beautifully manicured lawns, flower beds, and borders, and huge trees beg for artistic lighting.
+Beautifully manicured lawns, flower beds, borders, and huge trees require artistic lighting.

-As with manufactured features, tall trees should be up-lit with disc lights, spotlights, or floodlights.
-Beds and borders are best lit from above with lanterns, bollards, or suspended down lighting.
+As with manufactured features, tall trees should be up-lit with disc, spotlights, or floodlights.
+Beds and borders are best lit with lanterns, bollards, or suspended lighting.
 Large areas like lawns require high-level floodlighting to get the best results.